 Types of Treatment

-Doctors use several types of approaches and treatment combinations for adults and children with Hodgkin lymphoma, some at different stages:
+Doctors use several types of approaches and treatment combinations for adults and children with Hodgkin lymphoma:

 - Radiotherapy also known as "radiation therapy"

 - Clinical trials can involve therapy with new drugs and new drug combinations or new approaches to stem cell transplantation.
 There are trials for patients at every stage of treatment.

 Fertility Concerns.
 While many treatments for Hodgkin lymphoma have no or little adverse effects on future fertility, some cancer treatments can limit a person's ability to conceive or have a baby.
 Adults of childbearing age and parents of children diagnosed with Hodgkin lymphoma should ask their doctors for information that may lessen the risk of infertility.
 See the free LLS publication Fertility Facts for more details.

 The goal of Hodgkin lymphoma treatment is to cure the disease.
 More than 80 percent of all patients diagnosed with Hodgkin lymphoma can be cured by current treatment approaches.
 The cure rate is higher, approaching 90 percent, in younger patients and those with early-stage favorable disease.
 Even if disease recurs, many patients can be cured with further treatment.

 Most patients become long-term survivors of the disease.
 Treatment goals are to